DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/reference/endpoints/introspection.md

 The introspection endpoint is an implementation of [RFC 7662](https://tools.ietf.org/html/rfc7662).

-It can be used to validate reference tokens (or JWTs if the consumer does not have support for appropriate JWT or cryptographic libraries).
+It can be used to validate reference tokens, JWTs (if the consumer does not have support for appropriate JWT or cryptographic libraries) and refresh tokens.
+The response will contain the claims in the token.
 The introspection endpoint requires authentication - since the client of an introspection endpoint is an API, you configure the secret on the *ApiResource*.

 ```